-As part of the Great Northern Soul Cake Bake we’d love to hear about your experiments with the historical technical challenge or your innovative soul stoppers for County Durham.
+As part of the Great Northern Soul Cake Bake we’d love to hear about your experiments with the historical technical challenge.
 However, if you’d just like to have a go at making tried-and-tested Soul Cakes, here’s a modern recipe supplied by a friend to the project, Ros Barnes.
 You may even have tried Ros’s samples if you’ve attended on of our Souls of the North shows.

 - 175g/6oz butter

 - 450g/1lb plain flour

 - 100g/4oz currrants, or fruit of your choice

 - Preheat oven to 180C/375F/Gas mark 5.
 Cream the butter and sugar together and then beat in the egg yolks, one at a time.

 - Sift the flour into another bowl with the mixed spice.
 Add to the butter, sugar, and egg yolk mixture.

 - Stir in the currants or other fruit and add enough milk to make a soft dough, similar to scones.